remyclarke/fullstack-frontiers-frontend/README.md

 ## Demo User

 On the Login page (component) there is a `DemoUser` button where the login functionality has been already created.
-It runs a function
+It runs a function that logs in using the credentials of a seeded user called `demo` that has a password of `password` which you can see in the `handleDemoSignIn` function in `Login.jsx`.

 ### ProtectedRoute Component